ToothlessBrush/maple/README.md

 }
 ```

-if you run this code it creates a window at 1920x1080 resolution but its a bit empty so next we'll create a scene.
+if you run this code it creates a window at 1920x1080 resolution, but its a bit empty so next we'll create a scene.

 ## Scene Creation

-in this section we will create the engines scene. scenes can be defined then added to the engine to render that scene.
+in this section we'll create the engine's scene. scenes can be defined then added to the engine to render that scene.

-to keep it as organized as possible we should define the scene in a seperate file then import it into main.
+to keep it as organized as possible, we should define the scene in a seperate file then import it into main.

 ```rust
 use quaturn::context::scene::Scene;